Is TalkTalk broadband any good?

 Here's how that breaks down:

 As mentioned above, TalkTalk are the first of the big ISPs to adopt fully inclusive pricing for their broadband - so the prices listed above include everything but the cost of any extra calls customers make (more below).

 TalkTalk's wireless routers are now completely free - as well as being included with all packages, there's no longer a charge for delivery.

-Customers will also need to factor in a standard setup fee - usually £50, but at the time of this update, those getting standard broadband will pay nothing, while fibre setup will cost £25.
+Customers will also need to factor in a standard setup fee - usually £50, but occasionally offered for less or free of charge.

 All contracts are a minimum 18 months long.
 This is worth bearing in mind when looking at free or reduced price introductory offers, which have previously tended to last six months to a year.